Matth-py/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. file; adding a script that output the result of a command into a file

 9. Last line duplicate script

+10. No more javascript
+Writing a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.